Hamza0590/Medical_Chatbot/README.md

 1. Open your browser and navigate to `http://localhost:5000`
 2. Type your medical question in the chat interface
 3. The chatbot will retrieve relevant information from the medical book and provide an answer
+4. Ask follow-up questions - the bot remembers your conversation context
+5. Click the "Clear" button to reset the conversation and start fresh

 ## Example Questions